Quenching star formation with quasar outflows launched by trapped IR radiation: Introduction

 The mass of the galaxy that can be supported by radiation pressure from its central AGN is obtained by setting $L_{\rm cen} \, = \, L_{\rm AGN}$, which gives

 We require $\kappa \gg \kappa_{\rm T}$ if radiation pressure is to have an appreciable impact on the gas of the host galaxy \citep{Fabian:06}.

 Opacities greater than $\kappa_{\rm T}$ are easily achieved by continuum dust absorption and photon scattering \citep{Draine:84}.
 At optical and UV frequencies, the dust opacity $\kappa_{\rm D}$ can reach values $\sim 10^3 \, \rm cm^2 \, g^{-1} \gg\kappa_{\rm T}$ for a Milky Way dust-to-gas ratio $f_{\rm D} \, \approx \, 0.01$ \citep[e.g.][]{Li:01}.
-The dust grains, which are expected to be charged even at large ($\sim \, \rm kpc$) distances from the AGN due to its strong radiation field, are expected to be dynamically coupled to at least the cold phase of the interstellar medium \citep{Murray:05} and to therefore impart the full radiation force on the gas.
+The dust grains, which are expected to be charged even at large ($\sim \, \rm kpc$) distances from the AGN due to its strong radiation field, are expected to be dynamically coupled to at least the cold phase of the interstellar medium \citep{Murray:05} and to therefore impart the full radiation force on the gas, though hydrodynamic decoupling may occur in shocks or in the presence of strong radiation fields \citep[e.g.][]{Hopkins:16}.
 It is possible for the dust opacities to be important also at infrared (IR) frequencies.
 Calculations for dusty media composed of grains of various sizes and chemical composition predict temperature-dependent Rosseland mean opacities that can reach $\kappa_{\rm IR} \approx (1 \-- 10) \, \rm cm^2 \, g^{-1}$ at dust temperatures $T_{\rm D} \, \sim \, 100 \, \rm K$ \citep[e.g.][]{Pollack:94, Semenov:03}.

 At galactic scales, the highest optical depths are measured in systems hosting intense star formation activity, such as ULIRGs, sub-millimetre galaxies \citep[e.g.][]{Lutz:16, Simpson:17}, reddened quasars \citep{Banerji:12, Banerji:17, Hamann:17} and hot dust obscured galaxies \citep{Eisenhardt:12, Assef:15, Tsai:15}.
 For Arp220, a late stage galaxy merger and a local ULIRG, the two $\sim 100 \, \rm pc$-scale dusty nuclei are optically thick in the continuum at far-infrared (FIR) wavelengths $\lambda\,=\, 600 \, \mathrm{\mu m} \-- 2.6 \, \rm mm$, and the estimated luminosity-to-mass ratio of $\approx 500 \, \rm L_\odot / M_\odot$ is a strong indication that radiation pressure is dynamically important \citep{Scoville:17}.